dooyoung11/dooyoung11.github.io/_pages/about.md

+---
 permalink: /
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I am a Ph.D. student in the Department of Environmental Science, Policy, and Management at the University of California, Berkeley.